cbg15589/carnd-term1/CarND-Advanced-Lane-Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then, before fittting my lane lines with a 2nd order polynoms, I tried to identify the relevant pixels for both lines.
-To do that, I needed to apply ones mask for each line, each mask is made from nine small windows from bottom to top.
+Then, before fittting my lane lines with a 2nd order polynomials, I tried to identify the relevant pixels for both lines.
+To do that, I needed to apply one mask for each line, each mask is made from nine small windows from bottom to top.
 To calculate the location of the first window, taking the bottom quarter of the image and using np.convolve, I get the location with most number of pixels.
 Based on this first window the next ones are calculated the same way, but minimizing the search to a margin away from the location of the first window.

 The functions to appy the masking are on the ninth code cell.
 The result from those is the following:
 ![alt text][image5]

-Finally, the function to fit the lines is in the eleventh code cell, there we use np.polyfit to calculate the polynom coefficients.
+Finally, the function to fit the lines is in the eleventh code cell, there we use np.polyfit to calculate the polynomials coefficients.
 The result can be seen in the following image:

 ![alt text][image6]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 The code for calculating the curve radius and the offset from the center is in the same function as the one fitting the lines.

-To calculate the offset, we calculate the postition of the lines at the bottom of the image, then the center of the line, the distance of this from the middle of the image is the offset we are looking for.
+To calculate the offset, we calculate the position of the lines at the bottom of the image, then the center of the lane, the distance of this from the middle of the image is the offset we are looking for.
 This distance in pixels, needs to be transformed into meters.
-To do that, based on the known dimesions of the lane, we apply a transformation coefficient.
+To do that, based on the known dimensions of the lane, we apply a transformation coefficient.

-To calculate the curvature we transform the pixel positions to the real space and then we fit two new 2nd order polynoms.
+To calculate the curvature we transform the pixel positions to the real space and then we fit two new 2nd order polynomials.
 Then we use the following formula to calculate the curvature at the bottom of the image, so at the vehicle position.

 ![alt text][image7]

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 To end the image processing, we plot the results back to the original image.
-Below you can find an example.
+Below you can find an example with intermediate steps added.

 ![alt text][image8]